PraPaudel/PraPaudel/README.md

 I investigate how neural circuits encode territorial behaviors in mice using field-based electrophysiology.

 **Neural Mechanisms of Territorial Behavior in Field Settings**
-- Multi-electrode recordings from mice in natural territories
+- Multi-electrode recordings from mice
 - Neural dynamics during territorial encounters and boundary establishment

 ### 📚 Publications